 This is Rainey Campbell.
-In her role as Solutions Manager, Rainey serves as the right hand of Christopher, our Chief Problem Solver.
+In her role as Chief of Staff, Rainey serves as the right hand of Christopher, our Chief Problem Solver.
 Among other things, she oversees marketing and large, organizational projects related to human resources and overall operations of SRS.
 Rainey began her professional career in the non-profit sector.
 She served as Executive Director for both the Rome Area Council for the Arts and the Southern AIDS Coalition.
 Rainey attended the University of Georgia for undergraduate studies and received her Master of Public Health (MPH) and Master of Business Administration from the University of Alabama at Birmingham.
 Rainey and her husband, Henry, reside in Thomasville with their two children and goldendoodle.
 They are members of First Presbyterian Church and Glen Arven Country Club.
 Rainey is also a parent volunteer with the South Georgia Ballet, where she assists with grant writing.

 Questions & Answers